stellarvector/blog/_writeups/2023/ctf101/rsa-challenges.md

 ## Read-inStructions-cArefully

 The first challenge, as suggested by the name, was only about understanding how RSA encryption and decryption works.
-We are given all the information we need, especially $p$ and $q$:
+We are given all the information we need, especially $$p$$ and $$q$$:

 ```python
 p = 277624116242636689